The Last Of Us Remastered

 What is so miraculous is that they manage to get the player invested in the characters without giving them any control over how the story turns out.
 Each emotional moment in the game – and there are many tough moments – is pitched perfectly without over-blowing the drama of the scene.

 The Last Of Us Remastered manages to take everything to the next level.
-The game still plays as perfectly as it does on the PS3 but Naughty Dog has waste nothing in squeezing as much additional detail on the PS4.
+The game still plays as perfectly as it does on the PS3 but Naughty Dog has wasted nothing in squeezing as much additional detail into the PS4 version.